Randy Rose: Professional wrestling career

 Randy Rose began his career in 1974 in Tennessee.

 In 1980, Rose formed a tag team with Dennis Condrey in the Alabama-based promotion Southeast Championship Wrestling.
 The duo initially feuded with Norvell Austin before joining forces with Austin to form a stable, The Midnight Express.
 The trio dominated the tag team scene there until 1983, when Condrey left SCW for Mid-South Wrestling, where he reformed The Midnight Express with Bobby Eaton.

 After spending some time in International Championship Wrestling, Rose reunited with Condrey in the AWA in 1987.
 Now known as "Ravishing" Randy Rose, he and Condrey called themselves "The Midnight Express", and claimed the right to the name, which had since been used by Condrey and Eaton and later by Eaton and Stan Lane.
-The duo were managed Paul E. Dangerously.
+The duo were managed by Paul E. Dangerously.
 Condrey and Rose defeated Jerry Lawler and Bill Dundee for the AWA World Tag Team Championship on October 30, 1987, in Whitewater, Wisconsin.
 They would have a two-month title reign, losing the titles to the returning Midnight Rockers (Shawn Michaels and Marty Jannetty) on December 27, 1987 in Las Vegas, Nevada.